jakbich/SPOT/yolo/README.md

 The package provides the necessary code to build and run the yolo detecion code.

-It contains all necessary files to build the one ROS node, namely:
+It contains all necessary files to build one ROS node, namely:
 - ``detection``

 This package can be used in combination with the other ROS packages contained in the parent repository ``champ_spot`` to simulate and run autonomous missions designed for the healthcare sector on a [Boston Dynamics SPOT robot](https://www.bostondynamics.com/products/spot).